StefanPfeiffer80/FASPA.github.io/README.md

 - preparing a set of unique sequences

 For small and medium sized 16S amplicon libraries of up to 100 samples (can be more or less, depends on the average read number of the samples and on the length of the amplicons), the script *FASP_preprocess_v1.sh* can be called.
 The advantage is that VSEARCH does not need to be installed, as *FASP_preprocess_v1.sh* uses the 32 bit version of USEARCH which has a 4GB memory cap.
 Thus, *FASP_preprocess_v1.sh* should be only used if you have a relatively small dataset.
 For running *FASP_preprocess_v1.sh*, you have to set to tell FASPA the length of the primers you are using.
 In the example below we use the primer pair by Nossa et al. (2010), wheras the forward primer (-l) and the reverse primer (-r) each consists of 19 nucleotides.
+Via the option (-q) you can set the treshold for quality filtering based on the maximum number of expected errors which is derived from the quality values (Phred scores) of your reads (see Edgar & Flyvbjerg 2014 or https://www.drive5.com/usearch/manual/exp_errs.html).
 ```
-bash FASP_preprocess_v1.sh -l 19 -r 19
+bash FASP_preprocess_v1.sh -l 19 -r 19 -q 1.0
 ```

 If we assume that you have a huge number of data, we use *FASP_preprocess_v2.sh*, which beside USEARCH, applies also the open source software VSEARCH for the sequence processing.
 In order to run bash *FASP_preprocess_v2.sh*, we have to set several parameters.